In Association with Amazon.com

 When Mac calls the sanitarium, he finds out that his daughter's killer was found dead in his cell and that his body was taken away by a sibling.

-While searching for one of the items in the hunt, Leslie (Lois Robbins) is killed in an attic.
+While searching for one of the items in the hunt, Leslie is murdered in an attic.
 Lynn, unaware that Teddy is sleeping with Dawn at the moment, finds the body and hysterically phones Mac...who in turn orders Charlie to cancel the scavenger hunt.

-The campus is soon swarming with police and reporters.
+The campus is now swarming with police and reporters.
 Pete, whose ex-girlfriend Leslie is among the victims, is questioned.
-Several accounts from people point the finger at Benson...who Lynn indicates was seen leaving the building where she found Leslie's body.
-However, this suspicion is discounted when Benson's body is discovered.
+Several accounts from people point the finger at Benson...whom Lynn indicates she saw leaving the building where she found Leslie's body.
+This suspicion is discounted when Benson's body is discovered.

 Mac listens to a recording of the killer's voice.
-There is something strange about a quote he hears.
-"The twins are together again."
-In looking at newspaper accounts of his daughter's death, he notices a mention of a twin sister that Dickie had named Katie...and soon enough puts two and two together.
+There is something strange about a quote he hears: "The twins are together again."
+In looking at newspaper accounts of his daughter's death, he notices a mention of a twin sister that Dickie had named Katie...and puts two and two together.
 The twin is an employee at the university under an assumed name.

-Indeed, Katie is none other than Barney, the kindly waitress in the cafeteria...who has been storing her brother's body in the freezer, and whose identity is detected just before she has the opportunity to do away with both Teddy and Dawn.
+Indeed, Katie is none other than Barney, the cafeteria waitress...who has been storing her brother's body in the freezer.
+Her identity is detected just before she has the opportunity to do away with both Teddy and Dawn.

 © copyright 1998-present | The Terror Trap; www.terrortrap.com | all rights reserved